 MED: Talent observes a leaf with a water potential lower than -0.5 megapascals

-For harvesting flexible stems such as thin branches or twigs, sink a cutting portion into a water-filled bucket by bending the stem [1].
+Fix a watertight collar around the stem in order to be filled with water.
+[1].
 Using pruning shears or a saw, cut the stem under the water’s surface [2] and keep the cut end of the sample under water [3].

-CU: Talent sinks a cutting portion into a water filled bucket by bending the stem.
+CU: Talent attaches a watertight collar around the stem and run water into the collar.

 MED: Talent uses shears to cut the stem under the water’s surface.